drzwave/ZRAD/README.md

             - if #warning "IO Stream USART peripheral is not configured" is at about line 90, then SSv5 didn't properly configure the USART
             - comment out the #warning line, then manually set the next several lines with the proper GPIO vlues (they are pretty obvious).
     - Edit app.c and uncomment the line: #define DEBUGPRINT
-8. Build and download - press the INCLUDE button should send a Z-Wave NIF and cause the blue LED to blink.
-Send a BASIC SET ON should turn the green LED on.
 9. Note that the Secure Element firmware version MUST be the same as the SDK version the app and bootloader were built with.
 Ensure you have the proper version when programming production devices.
 10. TODO
     - What other stuff should every project update???